-Above equation is rather unique since it allows to relate the $t$ derivative of the valence quark PDFs which can be evaluated through the QCD evolution to the $x_p$ derivative of the same distribution.
+The above equation is rather unique since it allows one to relate the $t$ derivative of the valence quark PDFs, which can be evaluated through the QCD evolution, to the $x_p$ derivative of the same distribution.

-Using empirical PDF parameterizations for nucleons, extracted from the analysis of deep inelastic scattering data (e.g. \cite{cteq18,cteq14,cj15}) one can calculate the LHS part of Eq.(\ref{newrel}) and thus evaluate the correlation function $\Phi(x_p)$ as a function of $t$ or $Q^2$.
+Using various PDF sets (e.g. \cite{Hou:2019efy,Dulat:2015mca,Accardi:2016qay}), which have been fitted to high energy data such as deep inelastic scattering, Drell-Yan processes, etc., one can calculate numerically the LHS of Eq.(\ref{newrel}) and thus evaluate the correlation function $\Phi(x_p)$ as a function of $t$ or $Q^2$.

-In Fig.\ref{dlogPhi_dx_lo} we present the calculation of the LHS part of Eq.(\ref{newrel}) using 2014 partonic parameterization of CTEQ collaboration\cite{cteq14} in leading log approximation.
-Here we used the QCD evolution equation in leading order to calculate ${\partial \log{q_v(x_p,t_p)}\over \partial t_p}$:
+In Fig.\ref{dlogPhi_dx_lo} we present the calculation of the LHS of Eq.(\ref{newrel}) using the CT14 PDF set published in Ref. \cite{Dulat:2015mca} at LO in $\alpha_s$ accessed via the LHAPDF library.
+Here we used the QCD evolution equation to leading order to calculate ${\partial q_V(x_p,t)\over \partial t}$: